jiezhoucs/checkedc-safe-mm-misc/ae-oopsla23/README.md

 schedule so we do not have the time to prepare one.
 We therefore do not provide pre-installed software packages but instead giving scripts to download and build our artifacts on your machine.
-We understand that this may cause extra trouble in the process, such as requiring you to install dependency software.
+We understand that this may cause extra trouble in the process, such as requiring users to install dependency software.
 However, we also argue that this approach has an advantage over a docker-based
-approach: it would be easier to show the robustness and reusability of our software.
+approach: it would be easier to show the robustness and reusability of this artifact.

 ## Overview
 This artifact has the following scripts: